Glympse/glympse-adapter/README.md

   - `n`: Property id
   - `v`: Property value (may be default type, or a custom Object with additional members)
+- `ETAInfo`: Generates when ETA info was fetched in response to `getETAInfo` request to the `core` endpoint, with information the loaded ETAs.
+The order in array the same as in request args.
 - `GroupLoaded`: Generated after an `addGroup` command is sent to the `core` endpoint, with information about the just-loaded Glympse public group.
 For normal responses, the `args` payload will look something
   like: